greg-raven/grus/_posts/2016-12-18-time-to-pay-attention-an-open-letter-to-larry-cusack.md

 ---
-title: 'Time to pay attention: An open letter to Larry Cusack'
+title: "Time to pay attention: An open letter to Larry Cusack"
 layout: post
 categories:
 - Letters